RobRendell/gTove/README.md

 * If user uploads a single map/mini image, automatically launch the editor on it afterward the upload completes.
 * Change file browser to have a drop-down menu per item, rather than a mode.
 * When tabletop is empty, open menu by default.
 Make menu more mobile-friendly.
+* Support pasting images in the clipboard directly into the maps and minis file browser.
+* Improve the handling of multiple files uploading at once, including a "cancel" button.

 ## Plans/TODO